 Payments provider Contis also recently announced a partnership with Samsung Pay, integrating the platform into its service across 150 credit unions in the UK.

 Which devices support Samsung Pay?

-As of today, payments through Samsung Pay can now also be authorised using the built-in iris scanner on the Galaxy Note 8, S8, or S8+, although you can still use the fingerprint scanner or a passcode if you prefer.
+As of today, payments through Samsung Pay can now also be authorised using the built-in iris scanner on Samsung smartphones, although you can still use the fingerprint scanner or passcode if you prefer.

 Samsung Pay sits in an unusual position in the market.
 Until recently, Android devices offered two official contactless payment services to rival Apple, leading many customers to become confused over which to use.
 Android Pay, which was supported on Samsung smartphones, was effectively drawing customers away from Samsung's own payments service.

 To make matters worse, Google has now ditched the Android Pay brand and has folded its functionality into a new G Pay platform, once again placing into competition with Samsung Pay and creating two options for users.
 Samsung does have an edge in the US by offering some services that rivals currently don't, such as the magnetic secure transaction (MST) payments.

 It's currently unclear whether Samsung will continue to push for its own payments service, or if it will consider blocking Google's own product.